 Aidan was in the middle of a dream.
-Mist surrounded him in his little stone cottage in the MacKeefe camp.
-He couldn’t see anything in the darkened room, but then the door opened, and in the bright light – he saw an angel.
-She walked toward him, covered with a long, white, hooded cloak, her fiery red tresses falling in ringlets down to her shoulders.
-She stopped in front of him, and peeked out from under the hood.
+Mist surrounded him in his little, stone cottage in the MacKeefe camp.
+He couldn’t see anything in the darkened room.
+Then the door opened, and in the bright light – he saw an angel.
+The angel walked toward him, covered with a long, white, hooded cloak, her fiery red tresses falling in ringlets down to her shoulders.
+Stopping in front of him, she peeked out from under the hood.
 While he couldn’t see her face well in the dark, he could still see her wide, green eyes that reminded him of the color of the moors on a warm summer’s day.
-She steadied her gaze upon him.
-Then she lit a candle in her hand, illuminating her face beneath the hood.
+Her gaze steadied upon him.
+She lit a candle in her hand, illuminating her face beneath the hood.

 Her skin was fair, like alabaster, and a smattering of fine freckles trailed down her nose and spread to her rosy cheeks.
-She was a bonnie lass, and though he couldn’t see her body under the robe, he knew it matched her beauty.
+Aye, she was a bonnie lass.
+Although he couldn’t see her body under the robe, he was sure it matched her beauty.
 He wanted her badly.
 Then she smiled at him, and her laugh rang out across the room like the sweet song of a small meadow pipit, bringing with it a fragile innocence to its tone.
 She was a fine angel.
 A perfect Scottish angel.
-He wanted naught more than to reach out his hands and touch her, but something weighted him down and he could not move.
+Aidan wanted naught more than to reach out his hands and touch her, but something weighed him down and he could not move.

-Then, she reached out to him, and on her inner arm he saw a strawberry birthmark that looked like . . . a skull.
-He felt himself jerk away from her touch, and then she turned away from him and nodded toward the door.
-Aidan’s attention focused across the small room, and to his horror he saw English soldiers following her into the cottage with their weapons drawn.
+As she reached out to him, he saw a strawberry birthmark on the inside of her arm that looked like . . . a skull.
+He jerked away from her touch.
+Then she turned away from him and nodded toward the door.
+Aidan’s attention focused across the small room.
+To his horror, he saw English soldiers following her into the cottage with their weapons drawn.

-He tried to cry out for help, but couldn’t speak.
+Aidan tried to cry out for help, but couldn’t speak.
 He tried to reach for his sword at his side, but couldn’t move.
-Then his eyes scanned down her body, and to his horror, he saw sticking out from the back of her robe right by her doup – a tail.
+Then his eyes scanned down her body and, to his horror, he saw sticking out from the back of her robe right by her doup – a tail.
 A furry red tail!
-It reached out and brushed across his face, and in his only form of defense he leaned forward . . . and bit it.
+It reached out and brushed across his face.
+In his only form of defense, he leaned forward . . . and bit it.

 The sickening screech of an animal cried out, pulling him from his slumber.
-His eyes popped open, bringing him out of the dream and he sat up quickly, not knowing what was happening.
+Aidan’s eyes popped open, bringing him out of the dream and he sat up quickly, not knowing what was happening.

 Then he saw Reid, his pet red squirrel scurrying off his chest, scolding him, running in circles around the room.
-The door opened just then, but instead of his dream angel, his friend, Ian stood there with a dour expression upon his face.
+The door opened, but instead of his dream angel, his friend, Ian, stood there with a dour expression upon his face.

-“What in the clootie’s name was thet screech?” asked Ian.
-His tall, muscular form filled the entire doorway, and his dark hair looked wet as if he’d just come from bathing in the loch.
+“What in the clootie’s name was that screech?” asked Ian.
+His tall, muscular form filled the entire doorway.
+His dark hair looked wet as if he’d just come from bathing in the loch.

 Aidan jumped up, realizing he was fully clothed, and that it was well into the morning hours.
 Then he remembered taking a nap, too full to move after eating his fill of skirlie, an oatmeal and onion dish topped off with a goose egg.
 The food for the clan had been prepared by his younger sister, Kyla, and the chieftain’s wife, Wren.

-The door pushed open from behind Ian, and there stood their good friend Onyx, who had recently married an Englishwomen, Lady Lovelle of Worcestershire, after finding out that his true family was English, not Scottish at all.
+The door pushed open from behind Ian, and there stood their good friend, Onyx.
+Onyx had recently married an Englishwoman, Lady Lovelle of Worcestershire, after finding out that his true family was English, not Scottish at all.

-“Aidan, ye dunderheid,” said Onyx, spying the squirrel running around the room in a heated frenzy.
-Onyx’s two different colored eyes stared back at him in question.
-“What the hell did ye do te yer damned squirrel?”
+“Aidan, ye dunderhead,” spat Onyx, spying the squirrel running around the room in a heated frenzy.
+Onyx’s two different-colored eyes stared back at him in question.
+“What did ye do to yer squirrel?”

 “I think I bit its tail,” he said, running a hand through his hair and leaning back against the stone.
 The Stone of Scone, or Stone of Destiny as most called it, was a large, black basalt rock with ancient hieroglyphs etched into it.
-It had iron-looped handles embedded into the sides, to use for carrying with a pole through it.
-It was a very heavy stone, and took at least two full-grown men to move it, if they were strong.
-He’d embedded the thick stone into the dirt of the cottage floor to lower it, and pulled his pallet over it, to it to use as his personal pillow.
+It had iron-looped handles embedded into the sides to use for carrying with a pole through it.
+The stone was very heavy, and took at least two full-grown men to move it – if they were strong.
+He’d embedded the thick stone into the dirt of the cottage floor to lower it, and pulled his pallet over it, to use it as his personal pillow.

 “Were ye hungry so soon after eatin’ so much skirlie?” asked Ian, walking into the room and sitting down.
 Onyx followed, leaving the door wide open.
 The summer sun spilled into the cottage, lighting it up and bringing with it a fresh breeze from the Highland hills.

 “Nay, I had a dream.”
 Aidan settled himself atop the stone and donned his leather shoes that laced around his legs.
-Highlanders often went barefooted in the summer, unless they were traveling, like they would be today.
-“She was a bonnie angel with reid hair, I tell ye.”
+Highlanders often went barefoot in the summer, unless they were traveling, like they would be today.
+“She was a bonnie angel with red hair, I tell ye.”

 “And so ye bit her?” asked Onyx, pulling up a chair and making himself comfortable.
-He raised an eyebrow in amusement, his one orange eye shining in the sun from the door, while his other, black eye, stayed in shadow.
+He raised an eyebrow in amusement, his one orange eye shining in the sun from the door, while his other black eye stayed in shadow.
 Most people thought Onyx was a madman because of his eyes.
-Well, all three of the friends were madmen, and Aidan prided himself of the fact.
-If there were an outlandish or dangerous act or activity suggested, they were the first to try it just for excitement.
+All three of the friends were madmen, and Aidan prided himself of the fact.
+If there was an outlandish or dangerous act or activity suggested, they were the first to try it just for excitement.